ee7/exercism-docs/building/configlet/lint.md

 - The `"concepts"` value must be an array
 - The `"concepts"` value must have a entry with a matching `"slug"` property for each concept listed in a concept exercise's `"concepts"` property
 - The `"concepts[].uuid"` key is required
-- The `"concepts[].uuid"` value must be a unique, lowercased v4 UUID string
+- The `"concepts[].uuid"` value must be a unique version 4 UUID string⁵
 - The `"concepts[].slug"` key is required
 - The `"concepts[].slug"` value must be a kebab-case string² with length <= 255
 - The `"concepts[].name"` key is required